ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-working.html.erb.md

 ## Adding/Adjusting Ways of Working

 Adding or adjusting our Ways of Working is a collaborative process.
-If you have a suggestion or think something needs to change, bring it up during our Retrospective meetings.
+If you have a suggestion or think something needs to change, raise a Pull Request to update the document!
+Feel free to discuss the change in our Slack channel or during our Stand-Up.
+At latest, we'll discuss any changes during our Retrospective meetings.
 We value continuous improvement, so your input is essential in shaping how we work together as a team.

 ### Experimental Ways of Working